www.gisti.org/asylum-in-france

 1. The different sections of the Ofpra form

-• Language: the Ofpra interview takes place in the language or dialect that was declared when registering the asylum application.
+- Language: the Ofpra interview takes place in the language or dialect that was declared when registering the asylum application (at the Guda or a “France-Asile” territorial center).
 If it is impossible to receive the services of an interpreter in that language, another language may be used if it is reasonable to think that you will also understand it.
-If the prefecture attributed the wrong language to your file, you can request that the Ofpra change this language;
+If the prefecture attributed the wrong language to your file, you can request that the Ofpra change this language (see factsheet n°2);

 The form can be completed at any time (up to the date of the Ofpra interview).
 You must send any additional information and any copies of documents supporting your claim of fear of persecution by registered letter with delivery receipt to the Ofpra.